AusClimateService/plotting_maps/README.md

  - Plot multi-paneled plots for a range of future global warming levels (GWLs).
 For example, `plot_acs_hazard_4pp` and `plot_acs_hazard_1plus3` and both four panel plots for gwl1.2, gwl1.5, gwl2.0, and gwl3.0.  `plot_acs_hazard_1plus3` plots the first (gwl1.2) panel as the baseline and the subsequent 3 gwls as anomalies from this baseline.
  - All the above functionality is available in multi-panelled plots.
 Functions exist for 1, 2, 3, and 4-panelled plots in vertical or horizontal orientations. (also 2-by-2 “square” for 4pp) The hazard plotting function eg plot_acs_hazard_4pp for four-panelled-plots is constructed using helper functions

+**Limitations**
+-	Region shapefiles with many regions are very slow to load (big regions are ok)
+-	Stippling can be weird when the mask has fuzzy edges, the stippling can get confused about what should be stippled and what shouldn’t be and may put hatches where there shouldn’t be hatches. (problem with contourf)
+-	Setting contour=True to smoothly plot your gridded data can cause errors for particular data and particular projections.
+This is a known issue with contourf, be careful if you use it (check with contour=False plots).
+Contour and contourf are quite slow to calculate for very high resolution or fuzzy data.
+-	Specifying tick_labels for non-categorical data produces unexpected results.
+The tick_labels argument is only designed for labelling categorical data.
+It might be misunderstood to allow for labelling only major ticks or for labelling data with the units on the tick labels.
+Be aware of this.
+Possibly could change the functionality, if desired. (https://github.com/AusClimateService/plotting_maps/issues/7)

 ### Colours and design
 Using suggested colormaps and scales will improve the consistency across teams producing similar variables.
 This will support comparison across different plots.